mdabashar/bangla_word_embedding/README.md

 # CheckWord2Vec_CBOW.ipynb
 This code is to check pretrained Word2Vec CBOW.

 We have pretrained word vectors using CBOW of Word2Vec and put them on  the following two links.
+It has 1234276 unique words.

 The word vectors are pretrained with: